fredrikkjellberg/R_statistical_learning-/README.md

 Nots are based based on Gareth James • Daniela Witten • Trevor Hastie Robert Tibshirani book An Introduction to Statistical Learning.

-these notes are copied to my repository for easy access and reference as I build my library ofStatistical Learning methods.
+these notes are copied to my repository for easy access and reference as I build my library of Statistical Learning methods.